Financial Aid FAQ

 There are no specific deadlines to file your FAFSA.
 Our preferred deadline is April 15th.
 Students filing prior to April 15 will be given preferential consideration when awarding financial aid.
 FAFSAs will still be accepted and received on a rolling basis after April 15.

 Yes, there are.
 Each state has their own deadlines for students to apply and be considered for state grants and scholarships.
 The individual state deadlines are available on the FAFSA website.
 Indiana’s deadline is April 15th.

 Do I have to apply for financial aid every year?

 Yes, you do need to complete a FAFSA every year.
-The FAFSA for the next academic year becomes available online after January 1 of the aid year.
+The FAFSA for the next academic year becomes available online on October 1st for the next aid year.

 How do I apply for loans?